top of page

 Many passengers are uncertain as to where to board Chicago bound trains as trains can arrive on Platform 1 or Platform 2.

-Metra signage indicates trains arriving after 7:59am will arrive on Platform 1.
-This signage is wrong.
-Afternoon trains do arrive on either Platform 1 or Platform 2.
+Trains after 7:59am can and do arrive on either Platform 1 or Platform 2.

 Metra signage also indicates an announcement will be made if train comes in on Platform 2.
 Typically, there is no announcement indicating arrival platform.